gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Aunt Naggie teased.
 "Well,
 if you're goin' that way,
-stop in at Sandhu's an' see what they want for eggs—those were our last.
+stop in at Sandhu's an' see what they want for more eggs.
+Those were our last ones.
 I'll tell Jack you're off doin' chores once he's…"
 She finished her sentence with an apologetic shrug.

 "Thanks auntie," Iffy said gratefully.
-She climbed back onto deck and hurried aft as quietly as she could.
+She climbed the ladder and hurried aft as quietly as she could.

-The ship's toolbox rattled as she dragged it out from under the bench at the *Guinevere*'s stern, its contents so essential that even Uncle Jack wouldn't sell them.
+The ship's toolbox rattled as she dragged it out from under the bench at the *Guinevere*'s stern.
+Its cast-offs and hand-me-downs only included things so essential that even Uncle Jack wouldn't sell them.
 After a furtive glance over her shoulder, she reached up under the bench and unclipped the canvas bag that held *her* tools, the ones she had salvaged and mended or had been given in return for doing odd jobs for people around the harbor.
-She pushed the toolbox back into place and tucked her bag under her coat.
+She pushed the toolbox back into place and tucked her toolbag under her coat.

-It only took her a few moments to disengage the bent rod from the engine.
+It only took her a few moments to disengage the bent rod from the engine and tuck it into a pocket.
-Slipping it into her pocket,
-she closed the engine casing as gently as she could and hurried down the gangplank.
-The weight of life on the *Guinevere* lifted from her shoulders as her boots hit the pier.
+She closed the engine casing as gently as she could and hurried down the gangplank, the weight of life on the *Guinevere* lifting from her shoulders as her boots hit the pier.

 The Antarctic summer didn't have days or nights,